adanothe/autonity/cheatsheet.md

 Description: This command allows you to set up a validator.
 It presents a menu with the following options:
 1. Create Validator
-2. Bond/Unbond Validator
+2. Bond & Unbond Validator
-3. Pause/Reactivate Validator
+3. Pause & Reactivate Validator
+4. Change Commission Rate

 You will be prompted to enter your choice, and the corresponding script will be executed based on your selection.